Contact Me

 I'm using a root down up root up down up rhythm pattern while strumming the chords G, D, D7, C, G6 and Am in standard tuning.
 So lead work in this one.

-5. Nothing Sure Looked Good On You
+6. Nothing Sure Looked Good On You - Learn To Play On Guitar

 Nothing Sure Looked Good On You was released by Gene Watson from his 1979 album called "Should I Come Home" and from it, this 2nd single which peaked at #4 on the charts in the US and #3 in Canada.